-I Have Unfiled Tax Returns But Haven’t Heard from the IRS—Am I Okay?
+I Have Unfiled Tax Returns but Haven’t Heard From the IRS—Am I Ok?

 If you know you have unfiled tax returns with the IRS, but haven’t been contacted in regards to them, you’re not off the hook.
 The IRS interacts with millions of taxpayers each and every year.
 They may have a long list of other people with unfiled taxes to reach out to ahead of you, but they will get to your taxes one day.
 And when that day does come, they will take swift and drastic action.